Optimization of a cosmic muon tomography scanner for cargo border control inspection: Bayesian optimization with TomOpt

 The reason for placing the hodoscopes at different $z$ positions is to avoid overlap along the $z$ axis.
-This is due to the current implementation of hodoscopes in TomOpt, where the detector plates within each hodoscope are defined as unique plates.
-The fitting of hits into tracks accounts for hits in all detector plates, and placing two plates at the same $z$ level would cause a problem.
-This limitation has been addressed in a new implementation, which is currently being studied for a future paper.
+This is due to the current implementation of hodoscopes in TomOpt, where each hodoscope is defined as a single unit consisting of individual detector plates.
+The fitting of hits into tracks accounts for hits in all detector plates, where hits outside an active plate surface are down-weighted through lower resolution and efficiency.
+Hence, placing two plates at the same $z$ level would cause ambiguities in track reconstruction.
+While this constraint does not prevent the optimisation study focusig on inference methods, it does limit the ability to model perfectly co-planar panels or more complex detector layouts where modules intentionally share the same z-position.This panel overlap limitation is a technical constraint of the current version and is being addressed in an updated implementation that will be presented in a forthcoming paper.\\

 Starting from this suboptimal configuration, the optimization is expected to converge toward an optimal final setup where the hodoscopes perfectly cover the passive volume.
 BO is then executed for $100$ evaluation trials.
 Before each evaluation, the detector parameters are set to the values sampled for evaluation.